MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/migrate-az-9.0.0-eventhub.md

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubsSchemaRegistryAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.

 ### Get-AzEventHubSchemaGroup

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubsSchemaRegistryAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.

 ### Remove-AzEventHubSchemaGroup

 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubsSchemaRegistryAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.

 ## CheckNameAvailability